Glasgow Cup: History

 The Glasgow Cup was subsequently relaunched in 1990 as an Under-19 tournament competed for by the youth teams of Celtic, Clyde, Partick Thistle, Queen's Park and Rangers.
 It then became an Under-17 tournament in 2008, competed for by the same teams as previously (although Clyde, once based in Rutherglen on the city boundary, had since relocated to Cumbernauld some distance outside Glasgow).

 From the 2019 competition, the age limit was raised to Under-20, with several players involved in the Celtic v Rangers final that year having already featured for the clubs' senior teams in domestic and European competitions; the match itself, played at Celtic Park, did not involve any public ticket sales due to concerns regarding spectator disorder as had occurred in previous years.

 The format was changed again for 2019–20, with the Old Firm clubs now fielding under-21s plus two overage players, and the other three clubs using their first teams with two trialists, in a home-and-away league basis followed by a final between the top two.
 In the opening round of fixtures, Clyde's 50-year-old manager Danny Lennon drew attention in the media when he brought himself on as a substitute in a win over Celtic's 'colts'.
 That edition was delayed then eventually cancelled due to the COVID-19 pandemic in Scotland, with no competition in 2020–21 and a shorter version (one round of fixtures rather than two) in 2021–22.

+Ahead of the 2022–23 season, the Glasgow FA launched a City of Glasgow Women's Cup.
+Two teams contested the first final at Excelsior Stadium in Airdrie: Rangers won 2–1 against Celtic.
+The same finalists and scoreline occurred a year later in Cumbernauld.